MohanGsk/ApplicationInsights-Home/Correlation/Experimental/HttpRequestCorrelationSpec.md

 of sending the HTTP request, a new Span (with a unique ID) is created (and logged), and that Span's ID is inserted into the Request-Id field of the HTTP request's header.
-When the request is received a new Span (with at new ID) is created  with a parent ID as specified by the Request-Id field (and logged) to represent the server side processing.
+When the request is received a new Span (with at new ID) is created  with a parent ID as specified by the Request-Id field (and logged) to represent the server-side processing.
 The whole sequence can repeat in the case of nested requests.

 The result is that the logging system tags every message with the active Span, and every